njs-templates/njs-vue/README.md

 ## Next steps

 - [ ] Run `yarn dev` to start Vite and make sure everything's working.
+- [ ] In `package.json`, change the project name and version.
+- [ ] Delete the following:
-- [ ] Delete `LICENSE.txt` from the root of the directory.
+    - [ ] `LICENSE.txt` from the root of the directory.
         - If your project still uses an MIT License, just edit the author and year.
     - [ ] Either delete `CHANGELOG.md` or remove its contents.
-- [ ] In `package.json`, change the project name and version.
+    - [ ] The boilerplate from `src/App.vue`,
-- [ ] Sometimes you'll get an error and VS Code can't find Vue files in TS.
-To fix this, go to the extensions tab in VS Code and search "@builtin typescript", then disable "TypeScript and JavaScript Language Features."
-The Typescript-Next extension should take over so this won't disable any functionality.
+`src/components/HelloWorld.vue` and `src/style.css`.
+        - You can easily do this from the Todo Tree tab in VS Code.
-- [ ] Delete the `.git/` folder if you cloned this repo.
+    - [ ] The `.git/` folder if you cloned this repo.
 - [ ] Run a `git init` to start tracking changes.
-- [ ] Delete the boilerplate from`src/App.vue`, `src/components/HelloWorld.vue`
-    and `src/style.css`.
 - [ ] Do whatever.
 This code is yours now.
 Credit is appreciated but not needed.